VAAlex-ux/Coupon-Design-and-Voucher-Management-System/README.md

-Project Type: Independent Engineering Contract / Technical Subcontract
-Role: Lead Automation & Controls Contractor
-Objective: Refine, debug, and optimize material handling escapement sequences for an industrial packaging line.
+**Project Type** Independent Engineering Contract / Technical Subcontract **Role** Automation & Controls Contractor **Objective** Refine, debug, and optimize material handling escapement sequences for an industrial packaging line.
-Deliverables: PLC Control Logic (SCL), HMI Monitoring Screens, and Commissioning Documentation.
+**Deliverables** PLC Control Logic (SCL), HMI Monitoring Screens, and Commissioning Documentation.
-Status: Successfully commissioned, debugged, and signed off by the end-client.
+**Status** Successfully commissioned, debugged, and signed off by the end-client.

-Context & Problem Statement
+**Context & Problem Statement**
-I was brought in on a contract basis to address operational bottlenecks on a high-speed packaging conveyor system.
+To address operational bottlenecks on a high-speed packaging conveyor system.
 The client's existing third-party sequence logic was causing frequent product jams, inconsistent product singulation, and lacked mechanical diagnostics, which resulted in extended downtime when pneumatic components fatigued.
 The project establishes a standardized control framework for a pneumatic material handling escapement system integrated into a manufacturing conveyor line.
 The system regulates product flow by detecting incoming packages and utilizing a single-acting pneumatic stopper cylinder to momentarily halt or release items based on adjustable operational parameters.

-Objective
+**Objective**
 Redesign the control algorithm from scratch using clean-room Structured Control Language (SCL).
 The target architecture required a modular, timer-controlled escapement sequence capable of direct adjustment via a centralized Siemens HMI, alongside robust fault-handling routines to catch mechanical failures before they caused system pile-ups.